-AI Is No Longer Just for Big Business — Here's a Free Resource to Help Wyoming Get Started
+AI Is No Longer Just for Big Business — Here's How Wyoming Businesses Can Get Started

 - Cassie Kelley

-A free national training program is making AI accessible for every small business on Main Street.
+A free national training program is making AI accessible for every business.
+Your Chamber is connecting you to the resources you need to compete.

-If you read our recent article on the state of small business in Wyoming — [Still Standing, But Watching Closely: The State of Small Business in Wyoming] — you saw the numbers — 76% of small businesses are already using AI, and those who do report saving an average of five hours per week.
+If you read last week's edition — [Still Standing, But Watching Closely: The State of Small Business in Wyoming] — you saw the numbers.
+76% of businesses are now using AI and those who do save an average of five hours per week.
 The momentum is real.
-But for many Wyoming small businesses, especially those in rural communities or those who have never worked with technology this way before, knowing where to start is still the biggest barrier.
+But for many Wyoming businesses, especially those in rural communities or those who have never worked with technology this way before, knowing where to start is still the biggest barrier.

 That barrier just got a lot lower.

-The U.S. Chamber of Commerce and the U.S. Chamber Foundation, with support from Google, have launched Small Business B(AI)sics — a national training initiative designed to help 40,000 small businesses over the next three years learn how to put AI to work for them.
-The program offers both in-person and online training options, making it accessible for businesses across Wyoming regardless of location.
+The U.S. Chamber of Commerce and the U.S. Chamber Foundation, with support from Google, have launched Small Business B(AI)sics — a national training initiative designed to help 40,000 businesses over the next three years learn how to put AI to work for them.
+The program offers both online and in-person training options, making it accessible for businesses across Wyoming regardless of location.

 What the Program Offers